We speak with our new Tuneriver personalized song artist, Shelina Gordon, about what inspires her and what drives her to make music.

 “I’ve performed at many places, but here are the latest ones that stand out for me: Parknacht Festival in Belgium, Hootananny in Brixton, Indigo O2 in London

 Balboa, Valencia and the Rototom Sunsplash Festival in Spain.
-My most favourite place was Rototom.”
+My most favorite place was Rototom.”

 Any releases or platforms we can link to?